miniflux/v1/docs/installation.markdown

 1. `git clone https://github.com/miniflux/miniflux.git`
 2. Go to the third step just above

-By default, Miniflux uses Sqlite, if you would like to use Postgres instead you will have to modify your `config.php` file.
+By default, Miniflux uses Sqlite, if you would like to use Postgres or MySQL instead you will have to modify your `config.php` file.

 Security
 --------